 All homeowners are looking for small ways to lower everyday household expenses and utility bill.
 With so many set costs like taxes, HOA fees, general upkeep, and maintenance, it’s no wonder everyone looks for corners to cut that will save a few dollars.

 For some, this means layering up in the winter (say hello to sweaters and two pairs of socks) and stripping down in the summer.
 But what can the rest of us do to be comfortable in our own homes without breaking the bank?

 As roofing and siding specialists, we know where homes lose their R-value (the construction industry term for how well something insulates against hot and cold temperatures and holds its ambient temperature).
-We have years of experience and knowledge that we want to share with every questioning homeowner before they purchase the wrong upgrades for their home.
+We have years of experience and knowledge that we want to share with every questioning homeowner before they purchase the wrong upgrades for their home improvement project.
 Read on for tips that will save you time and money, starting with one of the questions we are asked the most

 As siding experts, we are often asked if siding choices will affect energy bills.
 The answer is yes, but only slightly.
 We believe that anyone promising energy savings with more expensive siding choices is overstating the value of the siding itself.

 There are wonderful reasons to do a siding replacement on your home.
 Choosing a new siding can offer a great return on investment.
 New siding will make your home look nicer and more efficiently protect it from inclement weather.
 Upgrading your siding option can make your old house feel brand new while raising the home value, but it’s not necessarily important for R-values.

 For instance, vinyl siding is slightly less effective at stopping energy transfer than brick, but the R-value almost triples when you add insulation separately!